 I needed to tackle this QRM

 A year later, it seems that we are close to enter a new solar cycle.
 In a few years the higher HF bands, with my beloved 10 m band, will open up again.
 So in the next year, somehow, I needed to tackle this QRM.
 What am I going to do about the solar panels?
 I could contact AT again and ask them to do a second measurement.
 They improved their measuring procedures for solar panels for which they no longer need to enter the neighbor’s premises.
 This really put me in a difficult situation, because if AT would force him to shout down his solar panels, I would have seen the last of my friendly neigbors.
 They could demand to take down my 13 m lonl vertical, which stands 21 m tall from street level without the necessary permit.

 Thought that it had hardly any effect

 By coincidence I found a video on Facebook shared by a Swiss amateur who I know for quite some years.
 He demonstrated a QRM eliminator.
 A device that uses phase shifting to cancel noise.
 I always thought that it had hardly any effect, but the result in this video really surprised me.
 I definitely needed one.
 There are two types commercially available, the MFJ-1026 by MFJ Enterprises and QRM Eliminator by WiMo in Germany.
 There is also a kit available so I could built it myself.
 But due to an accident I miss one finger my right hand so soldering a UHF plug is already a battle.
 So I took a look at eBay if any second hand is available.
 To my surprise there are several amateurs that built this device, which looks as good as a commercial one, but for half the price.
 So I bought one from US4LG Igor.
-Why I choose this one and if it worked for me, you can find out in this blog post where I am reviewing it.
+Why I choose this one and if it worked for me, you can find out in this blog post where I reviewed it.